Level 3 City & Guilds Diploma in Dog Grooming

 You will have both practical assessments and a written exam.

-The practical assessments are completed on the Broomfield Hall site in the dog grooming salon.
+The practical assessments are completed on Broomfield Hall site in the dog grooming salon.
 These will be assessed by your lecturer.

 What will you need to bring with you?